Leading worship is a privilege and a gift, but it doesn’t always feel that way. Here’s how to change that and bring the joy back to every note.

 The Sunday Reality

-Sunday’s don’t often meet that expectation, do they?
-When you are in a rock band, you master 12-20 songs at a time and then play them at every show for months.
-We worship musicians don’t get to do that.
+Sunday’s don’t often meet that expectation.
 We play with different people all the time and have a songbook of a hundred songs that we have to be somewhat familiar with.
-Our practice gets squeezed between work and family hours and is usually just enough to keep us from messing up too badly.
+Our practice gets squeezed between work and family hours, and is usually just enough to keep us from messing up too badly.
 That doesn’t exactly sound like a recipe for musical joy.
 So how do we take our playing experience to the next level?

 Break the Basic Cycle